 The high performance version or “sprint option” as it was called, utilized the same bore and stroke but many changes were made to achieve greater horsepower and torque.
 As with any performance upgrade an increase in intake volume and exhaust will always improve performance.
 The engineering team used this approach by installing an all new 4-barrel Rochester “Quadra-Jet” carburetor, the same used on Chevrolet’s 396 ci V-8, that featured a small primary venturi and larger secondaries.
 The carburetor was bolted to a redesigned cast iron intake manifold with “tuned” individual runners for each intake port.
 A specially designed “split” exhaust manifold was also used to increase exhaust gas output by eliminating exhaust gas interference between cylinders.

+In this side view of a 1966 “Sprint” OHC6, you can clearly see the combination intake and exhaust setup that featured a specially designed “split” manifold to increase exhaust output.
+Cut-away view shows the tall design of this OHC-6 engine and the proximity of the valves to the overhead camshaft.
+The camshaft was mounted within the cam cover and placed directly atop the valves.
 The increase in flow was teamed with a different camshaft with .438 inches of lift and 244 degrees of duration.
 The same valves were used but valve spring pressure was increased by doubling up on springs (one inner and one outer) for each valve, and a higher 10.5:1 compression ratio.
 Using premium fuel which was recommended, the “sprint” produced 207 bhp at 5200 rpm and 228 lb-ft of torque at 3800 rpm.
 This “spirited” six-cylinder was also capable of revs to 6500 rpm and beyond.

 During its four year run (1966–‘69) the ohc6 continued with minor improvements in horsepower.
 In 1967 the “sprint” version saw an increase from 207 to 215 bhp.
 In 1968 the ohc6 was stroked to 250 ci with an increase to 175 bhp for the base ohc6 and no gains for the “sprint” that year.
 In 1969 horsepower remained at 175/215 but a new “high output” version was offered for manual transmission cars which yielded 230 bhp at 5400 rpm and 260 lb-ft of torque at 3600 rpm.
 The increase was due to a redesigned “H” camshaft that had yet more duration.